11 Ursae Minoris

-11 Ursae Minoris is a single star located approximately 410 light years away in the northern circumpolar constellation of Ursa Minor.
+11 Ursae Minoris is a single star located approximately 410 light-years away in the northern circumpolar constellation of Ursa Minor.
 The star is visible to the naked eye as a faint, orange-hued star with an apparent visual magnitude of 5.15.
-It is moving closer to the Earth with a heliocentric radial velocity of −17.5 km/s.
+It is moving closer to the Earth with a heliocentric radial velocity of −17.8 km/s.

 This is an aging K-type giant star with a stellar classification of K4 III.
-It is 1.2 billion years old with twice the mass of the Sun.
-As a consequence of exhausting the hydrogen at its core, the star has expanded to 28 times the Sun's radius.
-It is radiating 258 times the luminosity of the Sun from its swollen photosphere at an effective temperature of 4,358 K.
+It is 600 million years old with twice the mass of the Sun.
+As a consequence of exhausting the hydrogen at its core, the star has expanded to 29 times the Sun's radius.
+It is radiating 250 times the luminosity of the Sun from its swollen photosphere at an effective temperature of 4,253 K.

-11 Ursae Minoris is sometimes named Pherkard or Pherkad Minor, the later name to distinguish it from Pherkad (Major) which is γ Ursae minoris.
-It has also been designated as γ1 Ursae minoris, in which case the brighter Pherkad is called γ2 Ursae minoris, but these names are rarely used.
-11 Ursae Minoris is the Flamsteed designation.
+Nomenclature

-11 Ursae minoris has a detected planet discovered in August 2009.
+11 Ursae Minoris is the star's Flamsteed designation.
+It is sometimes named Pherkard or Pherkad Minor, the later name to distinguish it from Pherkad (Major) which is γ Ursae Minoris.
+It has also been designated as γ1 Ursae Minoris, in which case the brighter Pherkad is called γ2 Ursae Minoris, but these names are rarely used.

 Planetary system

-11 Ursae minoris b was discovered during a radial velocity survey of 62 K type Red giant stars using the 2m Alfred Jensch telescope of the Thuringian State Observatory in Germany.
+11 Ursae Minoris has a detected planet discovered in August 2009.
+11 Ursae Minoris b was discovered during a radial velocity survey of 62 K type red giant stars using the 2m Alfred Jensch telescope of the Thuringian State Observatory in Germany.